David has over 15 years supervisory experience and has extensive knowledge in how to handle personnel issues across many areas.

 - Offer multiple stories.
 Before you start in on the stories, preface by stating you have multiple situations to talk about.
-Don't do more than two or three though.
+Don't do more than two or three though, depending on length.

 - End your explanation with a positive note.
 The last thing you shouldn't say at the end of your story is something like, "And I received a write-up for how I handled the conflict."
 Instead, you should say, "I received a write-up for how I handled the conflicted, and learned how I should handle such situations in the future."